 He explained that as Japanese companies look to expand overseas they will need to convert their yen into US dollars, or other foreign currencies, in order to pay for their acquisitions.

-As the companies sell the yen, and buy the dollar and other currencies, it should weaken.'Nothing new'
+As the companies sell the yen, and buy the dollar and other currencies, it should weaken.

 The fund is the latest in a series of attempts by the Japanese authorities to try and weaken the yen.

 Earlier this month, the central bank and government stepped into the currency markets in an attempt to cut the strength of the yen.

 While analysts agreed that Wednesday's move may achieve its objective of weakening the currency, they said the move is unlikely to trigger an overseas shopping spree by Japanese companies.

 "This is nothing new.
 They are calling it a fund, but this is an extension of what the Japan Bank for International Co-operation (JBIC) has been doing in the past," said Societe General's Mr Okubo.

 He added that companies will only expand if they have sound and attractive business opportunities available.